Glass you recycle at home is being turned into high-quality sand and used in Victorian roadworks.

 Glass bottles like beer, wine and medicine can be placed in your recycling bin, but broken glass cannot.
 Broken glass can lead to contamination of the other recyclable materials.

-A new four-bin system has been designed to fix this broken glass issue, with dedicated glass bins for all council areas by 2027.
-This is part of the Victorian Government’s 10-year Recycling Victoria plan.
+A new 4-bin system has been designed to fix this broken glass issue, with dedicated glass bins for all council areas by 2027.
+This is part of the Victorian Government’s 10-year circular economy plan.
 Some council areas have already started to roll this system out.

 Glass that ends up in the recycling bin comes in all shapes and sizes, and with different levels of quality.